Public Finance Algebra 101

 Don’t let them win the PR battle.
 What they bank on is that the taxpayer will soon forget their headlined positive spin in three months when their property tax statement shows up in the mail and they see their taxes went up 14% for the coming year.

 Make them declare a major property tax increase is in the offing!
+This will compel them to address why their spending is skyrocketing and that’s ultimately where this contest needs to be taken.

 For more help with this you can contact Copperhead here.